rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 # Dask Operator

-Many libraries in RAPIDS can leverage Dask to scale out computation onto multiple GPUs and multiple nodes.
+Many NVIDIA CUDA-X libraries can leverage Dask to scale out computation onto multiple GPUs and multiple nodes.
 [Dask has an operator for Kubernetes](https://kubernetes.dask.org/en/latest/) which allows you to launch Dask clusters as native Kubernetes resources.

 With the operator and associated Custom Resource Definitions (CRDs)